 The biggest attraction of Dubrovnik-Neretva County is the Old Town of Dubrovnik.
 Surrounded by a large and long walls and beautiful sea attracts tourists.
 Every stone in the city is monument.
 In 1979, the city of Dubrovnik joined the UNESCO list of World Heritage Sites.

 Peljesac Peninsula is a narrow thin cape that extends from the mainland to Korcula, Peljesac Peninsula is known as the region with the best wines, which produces high-quality varieties such as Dingac and Postup.
 After exploring the region, visit the traditional winery and enjoy in the oysters and mussels in Mali Ston, later you can go to catch the waves in Viganj.
-Ston is also one of attraction of Dubrovnik-Neretva County.
+Ston is also one of the attraction of Dubrovnik-Neretva County.
 After Great Wall of China Ston has the largest walls in the world, but they are highly weathered and old.
 It has the oldest salt works in Europe, too.

 The largest city in Istria County is Pula.
 Don’t forget to visit National Park Brijuni when you are in Pula.
 Pula is best known for the Arena, which is in the era of building served as the main entertainment place of the ancient Romans.